Welcome to the Conflict Research Programme Blog!

-Our research is based on three logics of political economy, which will provide thematic areas for our blogs:
+Our research was based on three logics of public authority, which provided thematic areas and starting points for our blogs:

-- The political marketplace, which we understand as a system dominated by monetised transactional politics, patronage networks, and bargaining.
+- The Political Marketplace, which we understood as a system dominated by monetised transactional politics, patronage networks, and bargaining.

-Through this blog platform we aim to share our research ideas in a new, accessible and digestible way.
-We seek to unpack these three logics and explore what they could mean across our different research sites.
+Through this blog platform we aimed to share our research ideas in a new, accessible and digestible way.
+We sought to unpack these three logics and explore what they could mean across our different research sites.

-All of our blogs are authored by the CRP research teams, our partners, as well as affiliated researchers.
+All of our blogs were authored by the CRP research teams, our partners, as well as affiliated researchers.

-Our Iraq and MENA sites are led by our neighbours at the LSE Middle East Centre.
+Our Iraq and MENA sites were led by our neighbours at the LSE Middle East Centre.
 You can view their CRP blogs here.

-To learn more about the Conflict Research Programme, our research framework, partners and publications, visit our webiste here.
+To learn more about the Conflict Research Programme, our research framework, partners and publications, visit our website here.

 Note: The CRP blogs gives the views of the author, not the position of the Conflict Research Programme, the London School of Economics and Political Science, or the UK Government.